GENERAL TERMS AND CONDITIONS (T&C)

 1. The Seller is liable for the condition of the vehicle and for material and legal defects at the time of delivery.

 1. The commencement of the warranty period, and the scope and duration of the warranty, correspond to the terms of the manufacturer.
-The warranty does not extend to outwardly visible defects at the time of delivery, or on customary wear and tear, or on defects caused by external influences, or on defects which were caused by the Buyer (or by a person with whom the Buyer entrusted the vehicle, or who took possession of the vehicle from the Buyer).
+The warranty does not extend to outwardly visible defects at the time of delivery, or to customary wear and tear, or to defects caused by external influences, or to defects which were caused by the Buyer (or by a person to whom the Buyer entrusted the vehicle, or who took possession of the vehicle from the Buyer).
 The Buyer must bring all warranty claims in writing with the Seller.
-The Buyer agrees that, in the case of one-day registrations, the manufacturer's warranty commences as of the moment of such registration.
 The Seller assumes no liability for a successful enforcement of claims under the manufacturer's warranty.

 REGISTRATION AND TAX DUTIES